 We will start our day with a short walking tour in the world famous French Quarter, one of the best-preserved neighborhoods in the country.
 Guests then have the afternoon to explore New Orleans as they please, which could include the Confederate Memorial Hall Museum and the National WWII Museum, located across the street from one another.

-Prices are per person based on double occupancy (a savings of $800 by taking the tours together).
-For a single room add $900 (savings of $90 by taking the tours together). $300 deposit required.
+Prices are per person based on double occupancy (a savings of $1,290 by taking the tours together).
+For a single room add $950.
+Deposit of $300 required.